Searching for blue in the dark: Methodology

 There are several proposals for low-frequency interferometers that would be able to detect the redshifted 21-cm signal from the dark ages.
 Most proposals are for lunar-based experiments, see e.g.,~\cite{DARE_2017, DAPPER_2019, FARSIDE_2019, LUSEE2023, Hongmeng2023,FarView2024, DALI, Price_2018, goel2022probingcosmicdarkages}, including lunar-orbiting CubeSats~\cite{Artuc:2024rpq}; more proposals are being developed for both lunar- and space-based interferometers~\cite{RaccanelliMoon:prep}.
 These experiments are generally lunar-based, because the frequency of the redshifted signal from the end of the dark ages lies at the edge of where the Earth's ionosphere becomes opaque~\cite{Jester_2009, datta2016effectsionospheregroundbaseddetection}.
 Moreover, the far side of the Moon should be completely radio quiet and stable~\cite{Koopmans2021}, making it an ideal place for such an instrument.

 There is an open debate on how well we will be able to model the signal and actually observe the end of the dark ages from the (Earth) ground.
 Several Earth-based instruments had planned to observe the dark ages~\cite{Bevins_2022, SARAS3_2021, Blyth2015AdvancingAW, maio2015bulkflowsenddark, MIST2024}, but this possibility is still uncertain; therefore, in this work we also consider an Earth-based instrument, assuming it will observe the very end of the dark ages, which we take to be at redshift $z=30$.
+We consider an idealized scenario where the signal is only affected by the noise of the instrument itself; the modeling of the noise from the Earth's atmosphere is beyond the scope of this work.

 In order to keep our findings as general as possible, we consider three surveys, the details of which are presented in Table~\ref{tab:survey_specs}.
-The instruments are a future Earth-based instrument---an advanced version of the SKAO, which we refer to as SKAO-like, limited to $z=30$---and two possible configurations of a lunar radio array (LRA) on the far side of the Moon.
+The instruments are an idealized future Earth-based instrument---chosen to be of similar size as SKAO, which we therefore refer to as SKAO-like, limited to $z=30$---and two possible configurations of a lunar radio array (LRA) on the far side of the Moon.
 We refer to the lunar instruments as LRAI and LRAII; we consider a baseline of 100 km for the former, while the latter has a baseline that spans nearly the diameter of the Moon to demonstrate the maximal capabilities of a lunar array.
+We also consider how our results are affected by changes to the total observation time $t_{\rm obs}$ and the coverage fraction $f_{\rm cover}$ in Appendix~\ref{sec:Appendix}.
+The specific distribution of the radio arrays can also affect the sensitivity of the instrument~\cite{Tegmark_2010, Wijnholds_2011}.

 For the instruments considered in this work, the predicted ($\Lambda$CDM) power spectrum and related uncertainties are shown in Fig.~\ref{fig:Cls_with_error} for $z=30$ (top) and $z=100$ (bottom).
 The theoretical prediction for $C_{\ell}^{\Lambda \rm{CDM}}$ is shown in gray for reference.
 The largest multipole observable is directly related to the baseline, while the magnitude of the error bars is mostly influenced by the signal and the $f_{\rm{cover}}$.